markshannon/pep622-critique/README.md

 4. Implement a "switch" statement, which is just syntactic sugar for a chain of `elif`s.
 5. Implement more powerful unpacking syntax, for example zero-or-one matches, or named matches.

-See ./switch.md for detail on a possible switch statement.
+See [Possible switch statement](./switch.md) for details of a possible switch statement.

 ## Failings